INFORMATION DESIGN | conveying information

 UX/ui DESIGN | navigating information

-User-Centered focus on design – including the process and flow, user interface, and WCAG compliance for online accessibility.
+User-Centered focus on design – including the user experience/process and flow, user interface, and WCAG compliance for online accessibility.

 Working toward online accessibility compliance.
 It is becoming clear that online accessibility is more important than ever.
 I work to current WCAG standards Level AA.